 Various Artists ~ Thanksgiving Jam, November 23, 1972, original 3CDr, Limited Edition / Not For Sale

 1998 original 3CDr pressing, recorded live at The Armadillo World Headquarters, Austin, Texas, November 23, 1972.
 A real Texas-size music jam with Doug Sahm, Leon Russell, Mary Egan, 3 members of The Grateful Dead: Jerry Garcia, Phil Lesh & Bill (or Billy in Texas) Kreutzmann.
 The 'Dillo was open Aug.
 7, 1970 to Jan.
 1, 1980.
-I want to thank Bruce Davis (Tyler, Texas or parts unknown) who was introduced to me by drummer Ernie Durawa one day at the Austin Record Convention back around 1998.
-He droppped by my place later & gave me this wonderful set.
+I want to thank Bruce Davis (Tyler, Texas or parts unknown) who was introduced to me by drummer Ernie Durawa (who drummed for The Sir Douglas Quintet, Texas Tornados, Delbert McClinton, & others) one day at the Austin Record Convention back around 1998.
+He dropped by my place later & gave me this wonderful set.

 "If you want to live in Texas, you gotta have a lot of Soul." - Doug Sahm

 Doug Sahm & Band ~ Cowboys in Philly!
 2002 original Tex-Mex Black Ant Records Limited Edition CDr / Not For Sale